 - CrashPlan for Home

 Version 4.8 of the CrashPlan app is a minor release that includes a small number of enhancements and fixes.
-All CrashPlan apps that connect to the Code42 cloud will be upgraded over several days, beginning on September 28, 2016.
+All CrashPlan apps that connect to the Code42 cloud will be upgraded over several days, beginning on the release dates listed below.

 Fixes and enhancements